aliosman21/Internship/tut.md

 # Install Tailwind CSS via yarn [here](https://tailwindcss.com/docs/installation/using-vite)

 # What is Typescript?
 TypeScript is a superset of JavaScript that adds static typing, helping catch errors at compile time.

+# Components and props

+Components are reusable UI elements in React.
+Props are inputs to components.

 # React Router [here](https://reactrouter.com/start/declarative/installation)
 React Router is a standard library for routing in React applications.
 It enables navigation between different components or pages without reloading the entire page, creating a single-page application (SPA) experience.